directus/directus/docs/guides/sdk/getting-started.md

 #### The `WebSocket` API

 This API is optional if you're not making use of the `realtime()` features in the SDK.
-Backend Javascript environments often do not ship with an implementation of WebSockets.
+Backend JavaScript environments often do not ship with an implementation of WebSockets.

 - [`ws`](https://github.com/websockets/ws)